Rangiaowhia: Invasion

 Pōtatau was installed as King at Rangiaowhia in 1858, after which it became a target for government control.
 To guard against this the roads to Rangiaowhia were defended by a new chain of defensive pā at Paterangi, and at Rangiatea (near Te Rahu, north of Te Awamutu).
 However, General Cameron, in his Invasion of the Waikato, avoided them by taking 1,230 troops overnight from Te Rore via Waiari, leaving a large masking force in front of Paterangi and arriving in Te Awamutu at dawn.

-Bishop George Selwyn, as garrison chaplain, had been told nine days prior that women, children and elderly would be taking refuge at unfortified and undefended Rangiaowhai, and had been asked to communicate that with Cameron.
+Bishop George Selwyn, the head of the Anglican Church in New Zealand, who had been "controversially accompanying the Crown forces as official army chaplain", was told nine days before the February attack that women, children and elderly would be taking refuge at unfortified and undefended Rangiaowhia, and had been asked to "consult with Cameron and ensure that the people there would not be harmed".
 Kingitanga leaders understood they would be unharmed.
-There were about 200 Ngati-Apakura and Ngati-Hinetu people at Rangiaowhia, supplying food to the garrisons at the pā.
+There were about 200 Ngāti Apakura and Ngāti Hinetu people at Rangiaowhia, supplying food to the garrisons at the pā.

 At dawn on 21 February 1864, armed cavalry, followed by foot troops attacked Rangiaowhia.
 Most terrified villagers fled, a few shot at the troops, some sheltered in the churches, at least seven were burnt to death in their houses and at least one attempted to surrender, but was murdered by troops ignoring their orders.
 Women were raped and killed in front of children.
 About a dozen houses were burned down.
 Official British records state 12 Māori were killed, including two chiefs, and over 30 taken prisoner.
 Their own losses totaled five, including several officers.
 Some unofficial estimates suggest there were more than 100 Māori deaths.
 As the village was largely occupied by women, children and older men, the deaths have been regarded as murder, rather than an act of war.